Digital Agency Interviewing Tips

 - Come with the questions.
 Get creative and make them relevant.
 It’s ok to ask about where you’ll be working or what a day for you could look like.
 Get into details and make us think you are interviewing us too.
 That you come as an asset and we should be so lucky to have you consider TM for your new home away from home.

 - Certifications & degrees.
 They are in reality meaningless to many, but we want to hear about them.
 What you learned and since have put into practice.
 If you achieved 4 Google partner certifications we’ll want to know about the campaigns you managed.
-If you are savvy at social media we’ll want to hear about the strategy, how you executed the campaign, made changes based on metrics and resulting CPA/KPI’s.
-Did you cut up a WP site from 8 different PSD files and hand-coded all?
+If you are savvy at social media we’ll want to hear about the strategy, how you executed the campaign, made changes based on metrics, and resulting CPA/KPI’s.
+Did you cut up a WP site from 8 different PSD files and hand-coded them all?
 The site had to be custom integrated with what third-party API’s and you did this with how many people?
 That is exciting and cool stuff- let’s discuss it!
-Everyone has a variety of experience and we want to see how you tackled the opportunities presented to you.
+Everyone has a variety of experiences and we want to see how you tackled the opportunities presented to you.

 If you made it past the interview and liked what you experienced then send a personalized email or handwritten note to the people you met with.
-Don’t do template- make it from you, relative to your experience and ask about the next steps.
+Don’t do a template- make it from you, relative to your experience, and ask about the next steps.
 Think about how you could stand out and go do it.

 If you made it this far you may be convinced to give us a shot.
 We are always looking for talented, like-minded creatives to bring into the TM family.
 Maybe you needed some tips or another perspective on working in an agency.
-It’s not for everyone, but if you like to be challenged, like to collaborate with people and enjoy the challenges any business can bring to the online landscape then just maybe a Digital Agency position is right for you!
+It’s not for everyone, but if you like to be challenged, like to collaborate with people, and enjoy the challenges any business can bring to the online landscape then just maybe a Digital Agency position is right for you!